PipelineAI/pipeline/docs/troubleshooting/README.md

 ## Training job doesn't start
 * You may need to clear the `--model_dir` before you start, otherwise the training job may not start

-## `WARNING: Your kernel does not support swap limit capabilities or the cgroup is not mounted.
-Memory limited without swap.`
-* Ignore this warning.
-It's harmless.

 ## `Exceeded 10% Allocated Memory`
 * Increase `--memory-limit` above `2G`